meredithspalmer/NatGeo-AI/EdgeImpulse.md

 You should now see that 5m 41s of our data have been designated as data that will be used to train the model.
 If you hover over the pie chart on the left, you can see that approximately half of the data are gunshot exemplars and half are ambient noises.
 The pie chart on the right shows us that 80% of the ata are being used to train the model and 20% have been reserved to test the model.

-If you click on one of the file names under "Collected data", the raw data will appear in a panel on the left.
+If you click on one of the file names under **Collected data**, the raw data will appear in a panel on the left.
 You can click the play button to hear your examplar.

-Now click on the tab "Test data".
+Now click on the tab **Test data**.

 <p align="center">
   <img src="https://i.imgur.com/2EBWNiE.png" width="600"/>